EDO NSW has produced a number of resources on water management.

 It discusses water management plans, water access licences, environmental flows and water trading.
 It also identifies the relevant decision-makers and enforcement authorities.

 This fact sheet will be useful for people who want to know how water use is regulated, landholders who want approval for water use or for the construction of work to enable water use and landholders who want to understand the regulatory regime relating to water use in NSW.

 Water, Air and Noise Pollution

-This Fact Sheet will be useful for people who are concerned about a pollution incident in their local area, and people who want to know more about how pollution is regulated.
+This Fact Sheet will be useful for people who are concerned about a pollution incident in their local area and those who want to know more about how pollution is regulated.